itacentury/CenturyPackageBO1/README.md

 Everyone gets Marathon Pro, Steady Aim Pro and Hardened Pro.

+All snipers do unlimited damage, the damage of the other weapons is not changed.

 ### While in an Azza lobby

 When the Timer is at 1 second, 2 minutes are automatically added.
-Only works one time.
+Only works one time per round.

 All snipers do unlimited damage and every other weapon do none, even grenades, knifes etc.

 Everyone gets Lightweight Pro.

-A Bot is automatically spawned on the enemy team if no Bot has already been spawned.
+A bot is automatically spawned on the enemy team if no bot has already been spawned.

 If the current map is Launch and someone is standing underneath the rocket.
 He automatically receives Godmode right before the rocket launches.
-Godmode is removed after it's safe again.
+Godmode is removed after the rocket is gone.